John Reid, Baron Reid of Cardowan: Home Secretary

 Reid was appointed Home Secretary on 5 May 2006, replacing Charles Clarke after the latter was removed in the wake of a Home Office scandal involving the release of foreign national prisoners.

 On 2 July 2006, Reid proposed a Bill for the autumn Queen's Speech, to be brought into law at the next session of Parliament.
 He proposed a new Official Secrets Act, the first since the 1989 OSA, to punish with longer prison sentences intelligence officers who blow the whistle on government policy by leaking secret information.
 To remove their key legal defence of necessity and/or defence of public interest.

 By the time he arrived at the Home Office, Reid was seen as one of the government's most effective performers over the previous decade, being described by many commentators as a bruiser, but with a strong academic leaning.

 At the Home Office Reid hit the ground running.
 He contended that rapid global change and the associated challenges of mass migration, terrorism and organised crime had overwhelmed the outdated Home Office approach.
 Reid caused considerable controversy by attacking the leadership and management systems previously in place in the Home Office.
-He infamously declared it to be "not fit for purpose", adding the phrase to the British political lexicon, and vowed to "make the public feel safe".
+He declared it to be "not fit for purpose", adding the phrase to the British political lexicon, and vowed to "make the public feel safe".

 Reid's comments were rebuffed by Clarke, who criticised his comments in a defence of his own period in office.

-Within 100 days of joining the Department, he had published three reform plans for a radical transformation.
+Within 100 days of joining the department, he had published three reform plans for a radical transformation.
 They included 8,000 more prison places; a 40 per cent reduction in headquarters staff by 2010; a commitment to making the Immigration and Nationality Directorate an agency with a uniformed border staff and tough new powers. radical overhaul of the core systems and structures within the Home Office itself, reform of IND, re-balancing of the criminal justice system, reform of the probation service and the review of counter-terrorist capabilities.

 He condemned the probation service for letting people down, and argued for fundamental reform.
 An early decision during his time at the Home Office was to move child molesters living in hostels near schools further away from them.
 Reid also caused controversy in August 2006 by calling for the creation of an independent committee to impose a national annual limit on the number of immigrants entering the UK.
 The Guardian claimed that Reid was "playing to the racist gallery" and compared his plans to Soviet-style central planning of the economy.